pzhaonet/bookdownplus/readme.md

 -   record guitar chords,
 -   and more wonders are coming soon.

 Full documentation can be found in the book [R bookdownplus Textbook](https://bookdown.org/baydap/bookdownplus).
-The webpage looks as good as other books, while the [pdf file](https://bookdown.org/baydap/bookdownplus/bookdownplus.pdf) might give you a little surprise.
+The webpage looks as elegant as other books, while the [pdf file](https://bookdown.org/baydap/bookdownplus/bookdownplus.pdf) might give you a little surprise.

 Quick start
 ===========